-Clown triggerfish are one of the most colourful fish to encounter when diving and make for an excellent photo opportunity.
+One of the most colourful fish to encounter when diving, clown triggerfish make for an excellent photo opportunity.
 Unfortunately they are quite camera shy and are exceptionally good at turning their backs or moving away just as you are about to press the shutter!

 It's worth persevering though as their colours and impossible-patterned markings really do illustrate just how creative nature can be.
 These marine creatures are very aptly named the 'Clowns' of the triggerfish family.

 Trigger fish belong to the order Tetradontiformes '4-tooth bearing', and the family Balistidae, and are closely related to 9 other families, including cowfishes, filefishes, puffers and leatherjackets among others.

 Most species in the order, and certainly all the members of the family balistidae, practice balistiform locomotion - using the dorsal and anal fin rather than the caudal fin - almost exclusively, although the caudal fin is sometimes used for short bursts of speed.
 In simple terms, triggerfish do not normally use their tail for swimming, but instead undulate their dorsal and anal fins, keeping the body rigid.
 This gives the impression almost that they are flying through the water rather than swimming.

 As implied by its scientific name, Balistoides conspicillum (Bloch & Schneider, 1801), the Clown triggerfish has fantastic colouration, making this species instantly recognisable when seen.
 The lower half of the body is dark with large white spots with the upper half, below and around its dorsal fin, being yellow with small black freckles.
 The eyes are generally masked with a white or yellow stripe crossing over the snout.
 The mouth of the clown trigger fish is bright yellow with a white line behind it.